 - You filled out the form but did not submit.

-My application's status has changed from 'Scheduled for completion' back to 'In progress (NVB)', is something wrong?
+Why has my application's status changed from 'Application scheduled for completion' back to 'In Progress (NVB)'?

 My application’s status has not changed

 The status of some applications may remain unchanged for weeks or sometimes months.